Aims and Objectives

 - Able to specialise in this subject or apply the general skills within your chosen degree pathway.

 This course explores how chemical materials are cycled in the oceans.
 Dissolved chemicals are the building blocks for life, yet the supply of these chemicals is fixed and finite.
 This means that for life to continue, nature must recycle biologically important elements.
 We explore the physical, biological and geological processes that regulate the occurrence, distribution and cycling of material in the oceans.
 We also use information obtained from sediments to decipher how the composition of the oceans has changed in the past and apply this knowledge to make informed decisions on how to use our ocean resources and how the system will change in the future.
 And perhaps most importantly, we investigate the role of the oceans in regulating levels of atmospheric carbon dioxide, and consider different geoengineering techniques that can be used to mitigate the effects of global warming.
-This module provides an introduction to ocean biogeochemistry and chemical oceanography for all science undergraduates and is particularly relevant to oceanography and geology students.
+This module provides an introduction to ocean biogeochemistry and chemical oceanography for all science undergraduates.

 Learning and Teaching